-Countries like UK, Bahrain, Egypt and Kuwait are driven by the regional regulations where the APIs are developed as per the government specifications and sharing of data between entities is controlled & monitored by the government.
-These regulator-driven countries should perceive open banking as a chance to promote innovation into their financial services rather than a compliance burden as it embraces a more inclusive financial culture and brings all categories of individuals and businesses into an ecosystem where they can further integrate and flourish as a broader economy.
+Countries like the UK, Bahrain, Egypt and Kuwait are driven by the regional regulations where the APIs are developed as per the government specifications and sharing of data between entities is controlled & monitored by the government.
+These regulator-driven countries should perceive open banking as a chance to promote innovation in their financial services rather than a compliance burden as it embraces a more inclusive financial culture and brings all categories of individuals and businesses into an ecosystem where they can further integrate and flourish as a broader economy.

 Security is the most important concern in Open Banking for all the parties involved.
 Would it render banking data exposed to attack?
 Can consumers put their trust in new fintech providers?

 So far, no PSD2-related cyber incidents have occurred, however, the Financial Conduct Authority is probing opaque marketing and data used by some digital companies, particularly considering GDPR, which went into effect this year.

 Open banking has lowered the risk to customer data by reducing the popularity of scraping, the original method used by many fintech businesses to acquire users’ account information.
 In addition, AISPs and PISPs must be registered, licenced, insured, and controlled under PSD2.

 The ultimate responsibility is on third-party providers (TPPs) to protect their infrastructure from cyber-attacks, while banks are concerned with limiting fraud risk because they are the first party accountable for unauthorised financial transactions from a customer’s bank account.
 Therefore, banks should invest in a diverse set of analytical technologies to validate authorized customers and spot threats.